What's Stopping You? Change Your Life!

 Japanese folklore says Aokigahara is home to yūrei — restless spirits of those who died with anger, sadness, or unfinished business.
 They are described wearing white funeral robes (shiroshōzoku), with long black hair — the same ghostly image seen in kabuki plays and horror films.
 Some stories warn that these spirits lure travelers deeper into the forest until they lose their way.

 Today, Aokigahara is sadly known as a place where some go to end their lives.
+There are signs in the park that attest to this.
+There are suicide prevention placards with phone numbers and the there is the colored tape.
+Don't follow the tape.
 Authorities and volunteers patrol the trails and post signs with helpline numbers, encouraging visitors to reconsider.
-Walking here, you can feel the weight of those stories, as if the forest itself remembers.